ractivejs/ractivejs.github.io/docs/Extend/Partials.md

 });
 ```

-An inline partial, using the `{{#partial}}` mustache.
-Availability depends on whoever uses the template containing the inline partial, whether its a component, an instance or another partial.
+### Inline, using the `{{#partial}}` mustache.

+Availability depends on whoever uses the template containing the inline partial, whether it's a component, an instance or another partial.
+Inline partials are scoped to the nearest tag, be it component or element, and are available to any child of that element.

 ```
 {{#partial myPartial}}